Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: -sum Rule

 \section{$f$-sum Rule}

-In this section, we generalize the $f$-sum rule to the open quantum system without particle-number conservation and discuss its relation to the weak U$(1)$ symmetry.
+In this section, we generalize the $f$-sum rule to an open quantum system where the number of particles is not conserved, and discuss its relation to the weak U$(1)$ symmetry.
 We first consider the following quantity